 Cookies and Beacons: A “cookie” is a small text file that contains a string of alphanumeric characters.
 There are two types of cookies that may be used at our Sites: persistent cookies and session cookies.
-A persistent cookie gets entered by your Web browser into the “Cookies” folder on your computer and remains in this “Cookies” folder after you close your browser.
-Persistent cookies may be used by your browser on subsequent visits to the Sites.
-A session cookie is held temporarily in your computer’s memory and disappears after you close your browser or shut off your computer.
+A persistent cookie gets entered by a Web browser of a visitor to our Sites (“Site visitor”) into the “Cookies” folder on their computer and remains in this “Cookies” folder after their browser is closed.
+Persistent cookies may be used on subsequent visits to the Sites.
+A session cookie is held temporarily in a computer’s memory and disappears after a Site visitor closes their browser or shuts off their computer.
 The Sites or the emails we send may also use Web beacons (also called “clear GIFs” or “pixel tags”) in conjunction with cookies.
 Web beacons are small strings of code that are placed in a Web page.
-If you have arrived at the Sites by clicking on a banner ad for one of our products or services, a session cookie may be used.
-This cookie will contain an identification number for the ad that you clicked on, or will contain an identification number for the Sites that you were visiting when you clicked on the banner ad.
+If a Site visitor arrives at the Sites by clicking on a banner ad for one of our products or services, a session cookie may be used.
+This cookie will contain an identification number for the ad that a Site visitor clicked on, or will contain an identification number for the Sites that a Site visitor was visiting when they clicked on the banner ad.
 This session cookie helps Chartboost determine which of our ads attract the most visitors.
-If, after you arrive at our Sites, you choose to request further information from us about our products and services, the information that you provide in that request will be linked to the information in the session cookie.
+If, after a Site visitors arrives at our Sites and requests further information from us about our products and services, the information that provided in that request will be linked to the information in the session cookie.
 This also helps Chartboost measure the effectiveness of our advertising.
-Because this is a session cookie, it will disappear once you have closed your browser.
-Our Sites may use persistent cookies, Web beacons and information collected in our log files (such as Internet Protocol Address, referring URLs, etc.) about your activity at the Sites to better understand how the Sites are used, resolve technical problems, and enhance your experience at the Sites.
-We may use a third-party email technology to send emails that you have agreed to receive.
+Because this is a session cookie, it will disappear once a Site visitor closes their browser.
+Our Sites may use persistent cookies, Web beacons and information collected in our log files (such as Internet Protocol Address, referring URLs, etc.) about activities at the Sites to better understand how the Sites are used, resolve technical problems, and enhance the experience of Site visitors.
+We may use a third-party email technology to send emails that customers have agreed to receive.
 Web beacons are used in those email messages to measure the effectiveness of our advertising.
 In addition, Chartboost may serve ads on the Sites using our own ad serving technology.
-In doing so, one of our ad servers will place or read a unique ad-serving cookie on your computer and will use information about your browser and your activity at the Sites.
+In doing so, one of our ad servers will place or read a unique ad-serving cookie on a Site visitor’s computer and will use information about their browser and activities at the Sites.
 The ad serving cookie is a persistent cookie.
-We may also allow third parties to place cookies on our Sites to track your use of the site to enable us to analyze the traffic of our marketing pages.
-Examples of such providers of analytics services may include Google Analytics.
+We may also allow third parties to place cookies on our Sites to track use of the site to enable us to analyze the traffic of our marketing pages.
+Examples of such providers of analytics services may include Google Analytics

-2. COLLECTION AND USE OF INFORMATION ABOUT YOUR END USERS
+3. COLLECTION AND USE OF INFORMATION ABOUT END USERS

-In the event that we contract with a third party to provide some part of the Online Service or to assist us in analyzing our services or information collected about you and/or your end users, Chartboost may provide your information and/or your end users’ information to such third party, or such third party may collect information from you or the end users on our behalf.
-We may share your information and end user information with third parties with whom we have a strategic relationship, such as advertisers, demand side platforms, measurement/attribution companies, and advertising services companies.
+We may share any of the information described above as follows.
+We contract with third parties to provide some part of the Online Service or to assist us in analyzing our services or information , Chartboost may provide this information to such third parties, or such third parties may collect information from you or the end users on our behalf.
+We may also share this information with third parties with whom we have a strategic relationship, such as advertisers, demand side platforms, measurement/attribution companies, and advertising services companies.
 The information shared with these third parties may be used, among other things, for industry analysis, tracking ad conversions, cross-device matching, behavioral advertising or demographic profiling.
-We may also provide your information and end users’ information to our business partners or other trusted entities for the purpose of providing you with information on goods and services we believe will be of interest to you, provided that you have given your consent to this.
-We may be required to disclose information about you or end users in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, and will disclose such information about you or end users to government or law enforcement officials or private parties as we, in our sole discretion, believe necessary or appropriate to respond to claims and legal process (including but not limited to subpoenas), to protect the property and rights of Chartboost or any third party, to protect the safety of the public or any person, or to prevent or stop activity we may consider to be, or to pose a risk of being, illegal, unethical or legally actionable.
-In addition, we may disclose information to third parties in connection with a corporate re-organization, bankruptcy, liquidation, merger or amalgamation, or the sale of all or substantially all of our assets.
+These third parties may collect information about your online activities over time and across different websites and applications.
+We may also provide this information to our business partners or other trusted entities for the purpose of providing you with information on goods and services we believe will be of interest to you, provided that you have been provided notice and/or given your consent as may be required by applicable law.
+We may be required to disclose information about you in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, and will disclose such information to government or law enforcement officials or private parties as we, in our sole discretion, believe necessary or appropriate to respond to claims and legal process (including but not limited to subpoenas), to protect the property and rights of Chartboost, our customers, end users, or any third party, to protect the safety of the public or any person, or to prevent or stop activity we may consider to be, or to pose a risk of being, illegal, unethical or legally actionable.
+In addition, we may disclose this information to third parties in connection with a corporate re-organization, bankruptcy, liquidation, merger or amalgamation, or the sale of all or substantially all of our assets.
 We may share information for other purposes if you direct us to do so or you consent to such sharing.
-Finally, we may share aggregate or anonymous information about you or end users with advertisers, publishers, business partners, sponsors, and other third parties.
+Finally, in addition to the information described above, we may share aggregate or anonymous information about you or end users with advertisers, publishers, business partners, sponsors, and other third parties.
 In cases of onward transfer to third parties of data of EU and Swiss individuals received pursuant to the EU-US and Swiss-U.S. Privacy Shield, Chartboost is potentially liable for such transfers.

 - the transfer of their data to Chartboost in the US under the EU/US Privacy and Swiss-U.S. Shield Framework;